-Our second course was the main dish of Braised & Roasted lamb with shishito peppers, spaghetti squash, leafy greens and hand cut chips.
+Our second course was the main dish of Braised & Roasted lamb with shishito peppers, spaghetti squash, leafy greens, and hand-cut chips.
 For vegetarians, they’ve also served an alternative of braised peppers.
 The second course was paired with a 2016 Shiraz.

-I loved that shishito peppers!
+I loved those shishito peppers!
 It’s slightly charred and caramelized on the outside, making it the perfect companion to the tender roasted lamb.
-The spaghetti squash was also delicious – I’ve always heard of squash being used as a pasta alternative but haven’t got the chance to try until now.
+The spaghetti squash was also delicious – I’ve always heard of squash being used as a pasta alternative but haven’t got the chance to try it until now.
 I still don’t think it tastes like pasta, but… I loved it!
 It tasted slightly sweet and refreshingly crisp.
 I can definitely have this as a side any day.

 Third Course: Dessert

 We were invited to go outside again for our third and final course: 1-year aged moonshine cheese with bread and a dessert of Pinot lees parfait.
-These courses were served with 2015 Cabernet Sauvignon and a gin cocktail.
+These courses were served with a 2015 Cabernet Sauvignon and a gin cocktail.

 Overall, I really enjoyed my time at the longest lunch.
 All of the food served was delicious and fresh.
 I can see I keep hearing how Australia is spoiled with the best produce in the world.